r-c-f/waynergy/README.md

 		Log level -- number, increasing from 0 for more verbosity -n|--no-clip:
 		Don't synchronize the clipboard
+	-P|--png-clip:
+		Use PNG in clipboard offers rather than BMP
 	--fatal-none:
 		Consider *normal* disconnect (i.e. CBYE) to be fatal
 	--fatal-ebad: